abdulwasiuabdulraheem/classify-dog-breeds/README.md

-# classify-dog-breeds
+# Dog's Breed Classifier

-In this project, I used python codes and a created image classifier to identify dog breeds.
+I used python codes, and a pre-defined image classifier, to classify the breed of dog for the images that are of dogs.

-The project is my first project in Udacity's AI Programming with Python nanodegree.
+This project is my first project in Udacity's AI Programming with Python Nanodegree.